By Joel Greenberg

 But lest everyone gets too far ahead of themselves, Ivie — the former NASA scientist — emphasizes that positron technology holds great promise for more immediate quests, starting with simply supplying “a rocket system with good fuel economy.”

 Even if positron power proves not-quite-ready as a thrust source, he says, initially it could be used to economically and efficiently power all the electronics on a mission to Mars.
 It might also be used as a power source on Earth, he suggests, for everything from remote places such as Antarctica to nuclear submarines to deep underwater facilities, to commercial aircraft.
 “There’s almost no limit to where it can go,” Ivie says.
 “I think these people [Positron Dynamics] are in a breakthrough position.”

-As for Weed, he’s looking to fulfill his own dream of shepherding the promise of positrons to reality.
-That’s been his goal ever since 2012, when he asked some of his colleagues to join him and help “build an antimatter rocket.”
+As for Weed, CEO of Positron Dynamics, he is looking to fulfill his own dream of shepherding the promise of positrons to reality.
+That’s been his goal ever since 2012, when he asked some of his colleagues to join him at Positron Dynamics and help “build an antimatter rocket.”

 Should his rocket be the first to transport people to Mars, would he want to be among the crew of that historic flight?
 “Absolutely,” Weed, also an Air Force pilot, says without hesitation.
 “I wouldn’t say no to that.
 I’d get the chance to fix it if anything breaks.”